 Pumpkin, chard, feta and almond crumble

-Taken from Claire Thomson's National Trust Family Cookbook, this satisfying, family-friendly recipe is perfect both as a stand-alone supper and as a sidekick to roasted meat, fish or simply more vegetables.
+Are you looking for a hearty and healthy recipe that'll warm up everyone's tums?
+This satisfying, family-friendly recipe is perfect both as a stand-alone supper and as a sidekick to roasted meat, fish or simply more vegetables.

 - 500g pumpkin, peeled and cut into 2.5cm dice